Part I- Homeownership as Part of the American Dream

 Corporate ownership of rental housing, including high-density and single-family homes, is a significant threat to the American Dream.
 The gradual takeover of individual property ownership by giant investment corporations is not just a shift in the real estate landscape; it’s a seismic change with profound implications for families and small-time investors.

 With their deep pockets, large corporations purchase homes in bulk, creating a challenging environment for individual home buyers.
-This is not just a market trend; it's a real struggle many individuals face, making it increasingly difficult to find affordable homes.
-We must understand and empathize with our fellow citizens' challenges as they navigate this increasingly competitive market.
+This is not just a market trend; it’s a real struggle many individuals face, making it increasingly difficult to find affordable homes.
+We must understand and empathize with the challenges our fellow citizens face as they navigate this increasingly competitive market.

 The upward escalation of values and rents has reached levels that surpass the financial means of the average American family.
 This is not just a statistic; it’s a harsh reality that is forcing individuals to explore alternative living arrangements or even face homelessness.
 The gravity of this situation cannot be overstated, and it’s high time we acknowledge and address it.